 If you can feel leaks in the windows.
 One of the advantages of replacement windows is that they seal up the home more so you have a more quiet environment.
 The noise that comes through aluminum windows won’t get through vinyl windows.
 It buffers a lot of that outside noise.

 A window replacement also makes your house more aesthetically pleasing, so it adds to the resale value.
 Plus, it makes the house more comfortable, because you don’t have a wide discrepancy in the temperature.
 For example, a homeowner recently told me, “I have one room in the house that will get really hot, because it’s right where the sun is shining in through the windows.”
 This affects the overall environment of the whole home.
 But with new windows, you have a more consistent temperature throughout the house.
-And that means your AC unit doesn’t have to run as much, so you end up saving money.
+And that means your central AC unit doesn’t have to run as much, so you end up saving money.
 It’s more energy-efficient, and just provides a lot of comfort.

 What specific things do you recommend for homeowners who want to improve their energy efficiency?